A Scalable Platform for Observing and Predicting Biodiversity Based on Novel Community Sensors and Artificial Intelligence

 Dr. Magdalena Mittermeier

-Department of Geography, Professorship for Physical Geography and Environmental Modeling
+Ludwig-Maximilians-Universität München, Department of Geography, Professorship of Physical Geography and Environmental Modelling

 m.mittermeier@lmu.de